vjthecoder/Data-Science-ML-and-AI/README.md

-# Data Science
+# Vj Analytics
-Key notes and my learnings in Data Science, Language used is Python.
+Key notes and my learnings in Analytics and AI.
+Language used is Python.